Jfink86/CleMasterSyllabus/SlideDeck/src/frontend/html/index.md

 &lt;/html&gt;
 </code></pre>

-- The `<head>` tag houses meta data for each of your pages.
+- The `<head>` tag houses metadata for each of your pages.
 This content gives information to your browser about the page and content on the page.
 This is also where CSS and JS files can be attached to your page.

 ## Body Tag